siggsy/Tkp/README.md

 ## Known bugs

 - Picking color from Konsole always returns #000000
+- `xprop` sometime returns WM_CLASS with more than one value.
+Currently it's set to use the last in the list, but it isn't tested or researched if this applies globally

 ## TODO

-- [] Re-apply configuration after modifying  existing color scheme
+- [x] ~~Re-apply configuration after modifying  existing color scheme~~

-- [] Show prompt asking if the automatic color-scheme selection is correct/preferred
+- [ ] Show prompt asking if the automatic color-scheme selection is correct/preferred
+- [ ] Change button colors depending on contrast (might be tricky, since not everyone uses default window decorations)